cpp-script-lang/cpp-script-lang/CONTRIBUTING.md

 - variables are `snake_case`, except short names (e.g. `plusop`)
 - constants are `PascalCase` even if it is one letter (except math or physics or chemical constants like `pi`, `e`, `phi`, `g`, `Me`)
 - functions are `PascalCase`, except short name like run or help or compile or version or build
-- types are `camelCase`, but if it is one word, then `PascalCase`, if it is one letter, then it is small letter
+- types and namespaces are `camelCase`, but if it is one word, then `PascalCase`, if it is one letter, then it is small letter
 - macros are `UPPERCASE`, except syntactic extensions, like `endfor` or `until()`
 - indentation has 4 spaces
 - `begin` is at new line, but `do` and `then` are at the same line